mattermost/docs/source/collaborate/install-ios-app.rst

 6. Now follow the steps below to log in:

    a. **Enter Server URL:** This is the web address you go to when you want to access Mattermost.
    b. **Display Name:** This is a name for your server so that you can identify it in case you have multiple servers set up in your app.
-Click on **Connect** to continue.
+Tap **Connect** to continue.
    c.
 Enter your credentials as specified by your Mattermost system admin in the next screen.
 Tap **Log in**.

 .. tip::